 See internal reviews for more details.

-Contact your Department for Child Protection caseworker for more information on Long Term Guardianship (Specified Person).
+In the first instance, contact your Department for Child Protection caseworker for more information on Long Term Guardianship (Specified Person).

 You can also download the Long Term Guardianship (Specified Person) brochure (PDF, 7.5 MB).